blackletum/Srcbox_2025/README.md

 https://web.archive.org/web/20150222194420/http://skew.telefragged.com/mods/hl2/ARGG//

 ARGG is used by Half-Life 2: Sandbox to implement rotational functionality for the physics manipulator.

-It has been ported to Srcbox, as it's close to GMOD's own physgun

 <img width="233" height="50" alt="hl2sb" src="https://github.com/user-attachments/assets/6dac8f06-0f7d-42b7-9571-401193f3895b" />